Skip to main content

 sig_path = 1 - default

-This is the default setting, one analog input is mapped to the cmd.
+This default setting maps one analog input to the cmd.

 • disarm is always zero.